9403 4 x 24 Inch Belt Sander (Corded)

 Why we picked it

-4×24" belt size — more material removal per stroke than 3-inch
+4 x 24 inch belt size - more material removal per stroke than 3-inch

 * As an Amazon Associate, we earn from qualifying purchases.
-Prices may change.
+Prices on Amazon update in real time; the figure shown is from our last verified refresh.

 Community & Review Summary